Amateur Radio Field Day 2011

 Dennis and I arrived Thursday evening, which gave us time to explore the area before the rest of the group arrived.
 The first thing we did was hike all around the perimeter of the mountain.
 There was a lot of fire damage on the south-facing slope, but the main ridge and the northern slope were remarkably intact.

 By Saturday morning, the big sticks came out, and it was obvious that virtually every other camper on the ridge was a ham radio operator.
 The non-hams took a big hike, looping north about seven miles through a mature pine forest past several surprising permanent springs.
-As we slabbed west along the flank of the mountain, the landscape changed from deep forest to high desert of giant manzanita, and we emerged on a ridge in full sign with a hellacious climb ahead of us.
+As we slabbed west along the flank of the mountain, the landscape changed from deep forest to a high desert of giant manzanita, and we emerged on a ridge in full sun with a hellacious climb ahead of us.

 A short distance up the trail, we encountered an ATV parked sideways on the trail.
 In the video you'll see a close-up of his license plate — Utah A80CR — as well as a video of him ripping the crap out of the trail as he charges up the hill away from me.